-I’ve been looking for an alternative to Google Analytics for a whilte.
-Either a beautiful, simple, easy to use Open Source project or a reasonably priced paid service.
+I’ve been looking for an alternative to Google Analytics, either a beautiful, simple, easy to use Open Source project or a reasonably priced paid service.
 I haven’t found any decent paid services priced at around $1 per site per month.
 But I have found a couple good options for hosting your own analytics – and those are Countly and Fathom.
 In this post, I’ll show how you can quickly setup Fathom on your own server.

 Why an alternative to Google Analytics?
 That is a big question.
 No, I don’t think Google is evil.
 But they are big.
 I think them having an absolute monopoly on tracking users across the sites is a little questionable.
 I don’t know in what ways they use that data (e.g. is it used to improve Google Search rankings?), but GA is probably giving the company a pretty big competetive advantage.
 Google already tracks people going through their search portal, tracks people on sites that serve ads, but we also fill all the other gaps by providing Google with free GA data.
 Too much power?
 Anyway, I will leave deep diving into this question for another day and will focus on how you can run Fathom for just $5 a month.